m5stack/Core2-for-AWS-IoT-Kit/Hardware-Features-Demo/README.md

 M5Stack Core2 ESP32 IoT Development Kit for AWS Features Demo
 ===

-A demonstration application and BSP library for the M5Stack Core2 ESP32 IoT Development Kit for AWS IoT EduKit.
-For use with ESP-IDF and part of the AWS IoT EduKit program.
+A demonstration application and BSP library for the M5Stack Core2 ESP32 IoT Development Kit for AWS IoT Kit.
+For use with ESP-IDF and part of the AWS IoT Kit program.

 ## Description